lkiesow/leihs-wiki/Fields.md

 ```
 Make sure the name contains only letters a to z and the underscore.

+Data stored in an attribute is never destroyed, even if you were to remove a field or make it save into a different property.
+If this ever becomes an issue for you, removing data can be done by going through all items with a script on the Rails console to clear that particular property and save the item.

 #### Saving attributes into the property hash